Tax reliefs in the Netherlands: Some of the most useful tax reliefs in Netherlands that could save you money.

 To wrap things up

-The Netherlands is known for its favorable tax rates, and there are a number of tax reliefs available that can reduce your tax bill.
+The Netherlands is known for its favorable tax rates, and there are a number of tax reliefs in the Netherlands available that can reduce your tax bill.
 In this article, we take a look at some of the most useful tax reliefs in the Netherlands.
-To find out more, follow our Dutch publication for regular updates.
+To find out more, follow our Dutch section of the website for regular updates.